Medical Chart Falsification

 The National Head Injury Foundation estimates that approximately two million Americans will suffer a traumatic brain injury every year.1 Mild head injury accounts for 75% or more of those brain injuries.2 Data from many studies suggest that the most frequent exposure associated with brain injury is transport, i.e., automobiles, trucks, bicycles, motorcycles and watercraft.3 4 5

-Unfortunately, persons surviving mild traumatic brain injuries are often victimized because little or no medical documentation of the head injury is entered at or near its onset.6 This non-documentation of the head trauma creates a “false medical chart” for the brain injured patient that creates the recipe for later medical and legal mistreatment.
+Unfortunately, persons surviving mild traumatic brain injuries are often victimized because little or no medical documentation of the head injury is entered at or near its onset.6 This non-documentation of the head trauma creates a “false medical chart”, that is, falsification of the medical chart, for the brain-injured patient that creates the recipe for later medical and legal mistreatment.

-The primary purpose of this paper is to provide health care providers with specific guidelines as to how to properly and accurately document the medical chart.
-The second purpose is to show how incomplete and inaccurate medical records adversely affect the legal claim of a brain injured person.
+Therefore, the primary purpose of this paper is to provide health care providers with specific guidelines as to how to properly and accurately document the medical chart.
+Furthermore, the second purpose is to show how incomplete and inaccurate medical records adversely affect the legal claim of a brain-injured person.

 The following example will serve to illustrate some problems typically encountered by an attorney representing persons suffering from a traumatic brain injury.

 John is a passenger in a side-impact car crash.
 In fact, he denies losing consciousness at the scene and is taken by ambulance to the local emergency department.
 However, John complains to the nurse about neck and back pain and tells her he believes he struck his head on the door frame.
 Moreover, he has a headache and feels woozy.
 Then, X-rays are taken of his neck and back and a CT scan is taken of John’s head.
 However, all test results are negative.